 The vision of KYCOM's founding Dean was that our students "enter on a level playing field"; where those with few financial resources have the same educational opportunities as those with more resources.
-To achieve this goal, KYCOM provides its students with an OPP table, white coat, scrubs, diagnostic equipment (stethoscope, ophthalmoscope, etc.), use of an iPad Pro as a testing device, and all required texts.
+To achieve this goal, KYCOM provides its students with an OPP table, white coat, scrubs, diagnostic equipment (stethoscope, ophthalmoscope, etc.), an iPad, and all required texts.
 All KYCOM students are provided membership in the American Osteopathic Association (AOA), Student Osteopathic Medical Association (SOMA), and the Kentucky Osteopathic Medical Association (KOMA).
 Exam fees for the National Board of Osteopathic Medical Examiners COMLEX- USA Level 1 and Level 2 CE board exams are paid by KYCOM (first attempts only).
 In addition, the KYCOM Advantage also includes a COMLEX-USA Level 1 examination preparation program and practice question banks for the COMLEX Level 1 and Level 2 CE.